min2ha/ukwa-site/content/target/19992/index.en.md

   "subject": null
 }

-# Wayne David on Facebook (Labour candidate for Caerphilly)

 The Facebook page in support of re-electing Wayne David as the Member of Parliament for the Caerphilly constituency